Letter of Intent Requirement:

-Letter of intent required: Prospective applicants should submit a letter of intent for the purposes of defining the applicant’s eligibility and their institution’s material support of their potential success in obtaining future federal funding.
-The LOI must stipulate that the applicant is an optometrist, a faculty member at the assistant or associate professor level, a member of the AAO (candidate or Fellow), and is at least a 50% full-time equivalent faculty member at an academic institution in the United States.
-Applicants must be an assistant or associate professor at the time of application.
-Applicants with a faculty appointment contingent on receiving this award are ineligible.
+1. Prospective applicants should submit a letter of intent (LOI) for the purposes of defining the applicant’s eligibility and their institution’s material support of their potential success in obtaining future federal funding.
+The LOI must stipulate that the applicant is an optometrist, a full time faculty member at the assistant or associate professor level, and a Fellow of the AAO.
+Applicants with a faculty appointment contingent on receiving this award or who are not at the assistant or associate level at the time of application are ineligible.

-If there are exceptions to the faculty requirement described above or if the applicant will be outside of the United States, these should be defined and a case should be made in the Letter of Intent that this eligibility requirement should be waived.
+2. If there are exceptions to the requirements described above, these should be defined, and a case should be made in the Letter of Intent why the respective eligibility requirement should be waived.

-After review of the LOI by the review committee for eligibility, a notice will be sent to the applicant inviting the submission of a full proposal.
+5. After review of submitted LOIs, a notice will be sent to the applicants inviting those selected to submit a full proposal.

 *budget must include a statement that describes the importance of the investment to optometry and optometric practice.

 g.
 Scientific Abstract

 h.
 Specific Aims, Growth Potential*, and Scientific Impact (2 pages)

 j.
 Career Development Plan with Timeline, including Time-Specific Goals (2 pages)

 k.
 Research Plan (6 pages)

 m.
 Human Subjects (inclusion of women, children, etc.), if applicable